swfiua/blume/doc/anpftu/april1.rst

 planet or star.

-I also argue that you can treat the rotations of all the atoms of a body as if they are at the centre of that body, and they will have the same inertial effect.
+I also argue that you can treat the rotations of all the atoms of a body as if they are at the centre of that body, and they will have (approximately) the same inertial effect.

 Further, I have as a hypothesis that they are all *in sync* with each other, and so rotations are all additive, they do not cancel out.